MihirOjha/GenSherlockLLM/README.md

 **Generated:**

 > "Apply your reason before your reactions, and cultivate the silence in which truth is most inclined to speak."

+Now I wasn't able to acheive this functioanlity because of the model I used and the small dataset.
+Maybe I could have fine tuned it further but I am still researching on the different ways.
+If you have any ideas, please feel free to share.
+I would love for this project to actually mimic Sherlock

 ---